On the border lines between the regions of distinct solution type for solutions of the Friedmann equation satisfying the Hubble condition: The equation

 \section{The equation $\sigma=\sigma_{cr}$}

-As already mentioned the equation $\sigma=\sigma_{cr}$ separates the regions corresponding to the cases (i) and (iii) and the corresponding border lines for these regions can be determined by the solution of this equation.
-In the following $z$ is considered as a parameter and and the equation is considered in the first quadrant $x\geq 0,y\geq 0$.
-The terms $\sigma$ and $\sigma_{cr}$ are functions of $(x,y)$ and of the parameter $z$.
-The function $\sigma_{cr}$ is given by (15).
-According to equations (10) and (11) one obtains for $\sigma$
+Also in the following $z$ is considered as a parameter and the equation is considered in the first quadrant $x\geq 0,y\geq 0$.
+As already mentioned, the terms $\sigma$ and $\sigma_{cr}$ are functions of $(x,y)$ and of the parameter $z$.
+The function $\sigma_{cr}$ is given by (13).
+According to equations (9) and (10) one obtains for $\sigma$

 Then the equation $\sigma=\sigma_{cr}$ reads